This article describes the traffic light bandwidth indicator on the Call Interface and how to read the information it provides.

 This traffic light feature indicates the quality of your internet connection to them:

 - Green is good

 Clicking the coloured dot will reveal the actual bandwidth available within the connection.

 Upload refers to the amount of bits that you are sending out and download is the amount of bits you are receiving.
 A minimum of 350Kbps is required for both upload and download in a video call – anything below this will lead to drop-outs.

-- Moving to a better location
+- Can they moving to a better location?

 - Reducing the video quality to maintain a stable audio connection

 There are options your Coviu system administrator can take undertake at a whole-of-organisation level.
 Have a chat to them and see if these are an option.

 You can also check your own device and bandwidth before holding a Coviu call, this page includes instructions on how to do it.